brave/brave-talk-gcalendar-extension/README.md

 SKIFF_PASSWORD="…"
 SKIFF_STAY_SIGNED_IN="false"
 ```

+> Note: _The `.env` file will automatically be created (if one does not already exist) after running `npm install`.
+Update the file with your credentials once created._

 Tests are Puppeteer driven.
 After running `npm install` and `npm run build` (and creating your `.env` file), you can run `npm run test` to run tests for all calendars.
 You may also run tests for a single calendar by passing its name along (e.g. `npm run test skiff`, `npm run test proton`).